j-lepard/Understanding_Used_Car_Prices/README.md

 The purpose of this project is to combine and practice implementing what has been learned thus far by leveraging data to explore a problem and present our findings.

 ### <br>Objective
-The objective is to define a specific problem and thoroughly investigate it using various data analysis techniques, such as data retrieval, exploratory data analysis, and statistical modelling in Python.
+The objective is to define a specific problem and thoroughly investigate it using various data analysis techniques, such as data retrieval, exploratory data analysis, and statistical modelling in Python, and visualizing our findings in Tableau.
 This analysis will be presented through a visualization dashboard, aiming to showcase key insights and propose potential solutions.
-Additionally, a user-friendly procedure will be developed, enabling non-technical users to easily interact with and utilize the dashboard.
+Additionally, a user-friendly tool will be developed, enabling non-technical users to easily interact with and utilize the dashboard.

 ## <br>Process
 ### Project Planning